-Learn the history of voodoo and the slave trade, visit multiple UNESCO World Heritage Sites, Explore bustling local markets and colonial architecture in historic West African ports, Gain insight into the region's modern history, Interact with our expert expedition team while enjoying the comfort and cuisine of the MS Expedition.
+Learn the history of voodoo and the slave trade, visit multiple UNESCO World Heritage sites, explore bustling local markets and colonial architecture in historic West African ports, gain insight into the region's modern history, interact with our expert expedition team, wine-taste while enjoying the comfort and cuisine of the MS Expedition

 Use promo code: G13PLUSAIR100+see offer terms and conditions

 That's right.
 Book your airfare when you book your G Adventures trip and we'll slice $100 off the price for you.
 Simply enter promo code G13PLUSAIR100 when prompted and we'll do the rest.